-Councils must set rates based on the land value for each rateable property in their Council area.
-The Valuer General issues Notices of Valuation to advise landholders of their land value that will be used in the calculation of their council rates.
-Notices of Valuations are generally issued every three years, this is called a Revaluation.
-Within this three-year time period between revaluation base years, the Valuer General provides Council with Supplementary Lists every four weeks which dictate land value changes to particular properties.
+Councils must set rates based on the land value for each Rateable property in their Council area.
+The values are determined by the NSW Valuer General.
+The Valuer General issues Notices of Valuation to advise landholders of their new land value that will be used in the calculation of their council rates.
+Notices of Valuation are generally issued every three years, this is called a Revaluation.
+Within this three-year time period between revaluation base years, the Valuer General provides council with Supplementary Lists every four weeks which dictate land value changes to particular properties.